 Help Feed the UK!
 Lincolnshire is the food capital of the UK producing 1/8th of England's food.
 We have a key role to play in helping to keep food flowing.

-Lincolnshire’s economy is the food capital of the UK, producing 1/8th of England’s food. and now more than ever during the Covid-19 crisis, has a key role to play in helping to keep food in our shops.
+Lincolnshire’s economy is the food capital of the UK, producing 1/8th of England’s food and resulting from the Covid-19 crisis, now more than ever has a key role to play in helping to keep the food supply chains moving and quality food in our shops.

-- The two schemes widely promoted and now established are Feed the Nation and Pick for Britain.
+- The two schemes widely promoted and established during this period are Feed the Nation and Pick for Britain

 - Deliver to the Nation and the Chartered Institute of Logistics and Transport are two additional logistics schemes supporting the sector.